 In the 1990s, fluidized bed combustion - a process that removes pollutants inside the coal boiler - was termed "the commercial success story of the last decade" by a major power industry publication.
 The first new coal-fired power plant to be built in Illinois in more than 15 years will employ a new type of "low-emission boiler" technology developed in the federal government's energy program.
 Innovations in burner designs, refractory materials, and high-temperature heat exchanges are all products of the Department of Energy's research program into cleaner, more efficient ways to burn coal.

-Oxy-fuel combustion is a promising near-term technology for CO2 capture, utilization, and storage (CCUS) from pulverized coal (PC) fired boilers for power or industrial applications with ultra-low emissions.
+Oxy-fuel combustion is a promising near-term technology for CO2 capture and storage (CCS) from pulverized coal (PC) fired boilers for power or industrial applications with ultra-low emissions.
 The basic concept of oxycombustion is to replace the combustion air with a mixture of oxygen and recycled flue gas and/or water for temperature control.
 The remainder of the flue gas, that is not recirculated, is rich in carbon dioxide and water vapor, and is easily separated, producing a stream of CO2 ready for utilization or sequestration.
-Prior research on PC oxy-fuel has shown that, in order to maintain the oxygen/ recirculated flue gas flame so that the oxy-combustion system has heat transfer characteristics similar to that of an air-fired system, an oxygen level of about 30-35% is required in the gas entering the boiler.
+Prior research on PC oxy-fuel has shown that, in order to maintain the oxygen/ recirculated flue gas flame so that the oxy-combustion system has heat transfer characteristics similar to that of an air-fired system, an oxygen level of about 30-35 percent is required in the gas entering the boiler.

 Schematic of oxycombustion process

 Multiple oxycombustion facilities at various scales are being constructed or are in operation around the world.
 DOE is continuing research to design an optimized oxycombustion power plant by: